 C Program to Print Floyd’s Triangle

-This program allows the user to enter the maximum number of rows he/she wants to print as Floyd’s triangle.
+This C program allows the user to enter the maximum number of rows the user wants to print as Floyd’s triangle.
 We are going to print Floyd’s triangle of integers until it reaches the user specified rows.

-The first two statements allow the user to enter the range or maximum Number of rows he/she want to print.
+The first two statements allow the user to enter the range or maximum Number of rows to print.

 Now let us see the Nested for loop logic in detail.

-Let us see the execution process of C Program to Print Floyd’s Triangle in an iteration wise
+Let us see the execution process of the C Program to Print Floyd’s Triangle iteration wise.

 Outer Loop – First Iteration